 In case there is any play in these parts, tighten up the screws with the Allen wrench set.
 Then check your arrows to ensure that they are not damaged in any way.

-Find out the practice point if it is snuggly seated into the front of the arrow.
+Find out the practice point if it is snuggly seated in the front of the arrow.
 Also, examine the fletching for any cuts or nicks.
-Note that just little differences will have effect on the arrow flight.
+Note that just little differences will have an effect on the arrow flight.

 At short distances, you may not discover a variation in the flight of the arrow but at longer ranges, the longer the arrow is in the air.
 A little flaw will have a greater effect.
 As said earlier, consistency is very crucial and everything must be the same.